teuber789/pdf-test/README.md

 ### What I have already tried

-I have thoroughly exhausted all of the suggestions on https://github.com/wojtekmaj/react-pdf/issues/782.
+* I have thoroughly exhausted all of the suggestions on https://github.com/wojtekmaj/react-pdf/issues/782.
 None of them worked.
+* I have thoroughly examined the [react-pdf readme](https://github.com/wojtekmaj/react-pdf/blob/main/README.md).
+* I have recreated all the necessary pieces from the [create-react-app-5 sample provided by react-pdf](https://github.com/wojtekmaj/react-pdf/tree/main/sample/create-react-app-5).

 ### Additional Info